edwinst/remedybg_wishlist/README.md

 # Process control, image and symbol loading

+*   **(use) Display basename and directory of target executable in the title bar.**

+    **Note:** This will be very helpful to people in projects with multiple executables.
+I think a nice format would be to first identify the executable by basename and then give the directory path (to keep different build configurations straight, for example), like
+    "test_jbig2.exe (out/build/x64-Debug)".
+This is easier to spot at a glance than simply the full path and it works better if the window is shrinked.

 *   **(use) Display an error message if the loaded image has been linked incrementally** and therefore will not work in remedybg (do not fail silently).

     **Note:** Currently I have some images which remedybg loads without complaining but then breakpoints and stepping